Nobody wants to be sent to jail in Monopoly as it’s much more fun to keep going around the board buying up new properties.

 Read more: How To Get Out of Jail In Monopoly

-If you’re playing Monopoly by the proper rules you can still collect rent while you’re in jail.
-This is a pretty sweet deal and might actually be to your advantage depending on the state of the game.
+So can you collect rent while in jail in Monopoly?
+If you’re playing by the proper rules then yes, you can.
+This is a pretty sweet deal and might actually be to your advantage, depending on the state of the game.